cryptool-org/cryptool1/readme-source.txt

    fill the field for the text in the status bar.

-b) Usage of the icon "Show key" and "Insert key":
+b) Usage of the icons "Show key" ("Schlssel anzeigen") and "Insert key" ("Schlüssel einfügen"):
    After encrypting a document, you can click on the "Show key" icon within the icon bar (below the menu bar).
 Then the used key for this method is shown and can be copied to an internal, method-specific key-clipboard.
    So take care to activate this "show key" icon after showing your encrypted document.
-   In all dialogues, where you enter a key, there has to be an "Insert key" icon.
+   In all dialogues, where you enter a key, there has to be an "Insert key" icon (this could be in the encryption dialogue or in the analysis dialog).
    This icon is active, if for this method there has already be a key copied into the internal, method-specific key-clipboard.
    Please have a look at the source code, how it is implemented for other encryption methods.

-c) More complex methods which require several different input values like the RSA crypto system or the Diffie-Hellman key exchange should offer to create a log file at the end.
+c) More complex methods which require several different input values like the RSA crypto system or the Diffie-Hellman key exchange should offer at the end:
+   - to show the achieved result in an extra dialog mask.
+   - to create a log file.

 d) The online help for CrypTool is in HTML format.
 To build it, use your HTML editor of choice.

    Help texts have to be exhaustive and easy to understand.
-   There must be a version in English and in German (if you can do it only in one language please contact the CrypTool mailing list).
+   There must be a version in English AND in German (if you can do it only in one language please contact the CrypTool mailing list).
    Each help page has to be within an own HTML file (with a self-explaining name).

-   There has to be different help pages one gets when pressing F1 and
+   There have to be different help pages one gets when pressing F1 and
    - if a menu item is marked:
      Title has to contain the method name and the menu path.
      Then the method has to be described in general, references be named, ... .